User Community Service Desk Downloads

 • none - (default) No compression.

-• compress - Uses java built-in deflate compression algorithm.
+• compress - Uses the built-in Java deflate compression algorithm.

 nme.checkPoint.directory